LewisLabUCSD/GlyCompare/README.md

 ### Glycan Part:
 -  **glycan_**

-  - type: an glycan object.
+  - type: a glycan object.
 The object of gly.structure.glycan.glycan
 - **glycan_id**

   - type: str.
 String ID used for a **glycan_**.